lizhanmit/learning-notes/kafka-note/kafka-note.md

 ## Consumers

+**One consumer can read from one or more partitions.**

+Multiple consumers can read from the same or different topics.

 Consumers are not listener to the brokers, but polling data from brokers.
 Consumers themselves control the rate of consumption.

 Consumers control where to start reading data: